toddnichols/toddnichols.github.io/_posts/2015-09-10-debra-faszer-mcmahon-seton-hill-university.md

 The goal of the project is to increase student motivation, to provide more authentic speaking opportunities for students, and to increase oral proficiency through targeted language production in real-world contexts.
 Data from the experience will help to determine how targeted native-speaker conversational practice impacts motivation and oral proficiency, and will also serve to help Seton Hill and other universities understand the impact of investments in opportunities for oral production likes those offered via TalkAbroad.

+## Conclusions

+After implementing the above curricular changes and analyzing student work product and survey data, several initial findings can be delineated:

+* The initial plan was overly ambitious for this language level (5 TalkAbroad individual sessions of 30 minutes each, one after each unit).
+I modified the plan prior to implementation, including only two 30-minute sessions after units 2 and 4.
+This made the project much more manageable, but students at this level still found the activity highly anxiety producing.
+Since one key to language learning is lowering the affective filter, I recommend for the future the following modifications:
+	* Give students the option of completing the conversational exchanges in pairs (many students felt much more confident in pairs in my classes)
+	* Allow students to progress along a time continuum, beginning with a 10 minute conversation, followed by a 15 minute conversation, and ending with 20 minutes for this level.
+	* Emphasize (to the StudyAbroad native speaking partners) the importance of using some of the pre-determined questions in order to help students feel more comfortable initially with the conversation.
+* Student feedback was overall surprisingly positive, despite the overly ambitious nature of my initial plan.
+For example, while 67% of students reported being more nervous than excited about the first conversation, they 67% also said they either found the experience interesting if difficult to understand, or exciting and motivating.
+Only 19% said they did not find the experience helpful or motivating.
+* Linking the TalkAbroad experience to specific learning outcomes is more challenging, since students had only two TalkAbroad experiences and there was no control group to offer comparison scores.
+However, the impact on motivation was significant for student effort towards preparing unit conversational questions and practicing voicethread recordings.

+Employing TalkAbroad in the first-year Modern Language classroom appears to enhance motivation for a large majority of students, and it offers the potential for enhanced oral proficiency outcomes.
+I plan to continue to employ TalkAbroad in introductory and advanced language courses, but I will modify the quantity, length, and format of the conversations for beginners, decreasing quantity and length, and exploring the possibility of a conversational/cultural exchange via TalkAbroad.

 ## Project Lead